CIDRAM/CIDRAM/_docs/readme.en.md

 ##### 11.2.0 HOSTNAME LOOKUP

 If you use any features or modules intended to work with hostnames (such as the "bad hosts blocker module", "tor project exit nodes block module", or "search engine verification", for example), CIDRAM needs to be able to obtain the hostname of inbound requests somehow.
-Typically, it does this by requesting the hostname of the IP address of inbound requests from a DNS server, or by requesting the information through functionality provided by the system where CIDRAM is installed.
-The DNS servers define by default belong to the Google DNS service (but this can be easily changed via configuration).
-This is typically referred to as a "hostname lookup".
+Typically, it does this by requesting the hostname of the IP address of inbound requests from a DNS server, or by requesting the information through functionality provided by the system where CIDRAM is installed (this is typically referred to as a "hostname lookup").
+The DNS servers defined by default belong to the Google DNS service (but this can be easily changed via configuration).
 The exact services communicated with is configurable, and depends on how you configure the package.
-In the case of using functionality provided by the system where CIDRAM is installed, you will need to contact your system administrator to determine how hostname lookups are performed.
-This behaviour can be prevented by avoiding the affected modules or by modifying the package configuration according to your needs.
+In the case of using functionality provided by the system where CIDRAM is installed, you'll need to contact your system administrator to determine which routes hostname lookups use.
+Hostname lookups can be prevented in CIDRAM by avoiding the affected modules or by modifying the package configuration in accordance with your needs.

 *Relevant configuration directives:*
 - `general` -> `default_dns`